Understanding Ankle Sprains & Strains

 Ankle sprains and strains are among the most common injuries seen in both athletes and everyday activity.
 Whether it happens during sport, a quick change in direction, or a simple misstep on uneven ground, these injuries can be painful and limit your ability to walk, run, or bear weight.

-At Rehab8, we focus on accurate diagnosis, gentle recovery, and long-term joint stability to help you return to daily activities and sport with confidence.
+At Rehab8, our sprained ankle physiotherapy treatment focuses on accurate diagnosis, gentle recovery, and long-term joint stability.
+Our goal is to help you return to daily activities and sports with confidence while preventing future injuries.

 While often used interchangeably, sprains and strains involve different tissues: